 As an added bonus, the Hyatt is home to an excellent local restaurant called Roost which features a wonderful healthy salad & soup lunch buffet Monday-Friday, as well as a popular Sunday all-you-can-eat brunch buffet.
 There is also a Starbucks on-site – what better way to enjoy the lights of the season than with a tasty Peppermint Mocha in hand?

 Location/Pricing info: The Hyatt is located at: 220 N. Main.
 The event is free and free 2 HR parking is usually available along the side streets.

 The Poinsettia Parade, which has been going strong for over 75 years, officially marks the start of the holiday season in Greenville.
 This high energy parade, featuring festive floats and spirited music, draws thousands of locals and visitors each December.

 Scope out your spot on Main Street early to avoid the traffic and hassle of finding parking and get ready to be entertained by more than 90 festive floats!
-Make it a full night out by visiting one of Greenville’s local restaurants beforehand (Rick’s Deli is a great choice!).
+Make it a full night out by visiting one of Greenville’s local restaurants beforehand (Rick’s Deli, Handi Indian, & Greektown Grill are all great choices!).

 Location: The parade route runs along Main St.

 You’ll shoot your eye out!
 Who doesn’t automatically think of Ralphie, his BB gun, and the classic A Christmas Story quote as soon as December rolls around?
 This holiday cult classic (thanks in part to the 24 hour airing every Christmas Eve on TBS) is always high on my must-watch-at-least-twice list.
 While it’s fun to watch all our holiday favorites at home, it’s even more fun to watch them on the big screen in company of other devoted fans!